MOSFET: Dual-type (CMOS)

-This "complementary" or CMOS type of switch uses one P-MOS and one N-MOS FET to counteract the limitations of the single-type switch.
-The FETs have their drains and sources connected in parallel, the body of the P-MOS is connected to the high potential (VDD) and the body of the N-MOS is connected to the low potential (gnd).
-To turn the switch on, the gate of the P-MOS is driven to the low potential and the gate of the N-MOS is driven to the high potential.
-For voltages between VDD − Vtn and gnd − Vtp, both FETs conduct the signal; for voltages less than gnd − Vtp, the N-MOS conducts alone; and for voltages greater than VDD − Vtn, the P-MOS conducts alone.
+This "complementary" or CMOS type of switch uses one pMOS and one nMOS FET connected in parallel to counteract the limitations of the single-type switch.
+When used in digital logic it is called a transmission gate.
+The FETs have their drains and sources connected in parallel, the body of the pMOS is connected to the high potential (Vpos in diagram) and the body of the nMOS is connected to the low potential (Vneg).
+To turn the switch on, the gate of the pMOS is driven to the low potential and the gate of the nMOS is driven to the high potential.
+For voltages between Vpos − Vthresold_nMOS and Vneg − Vthresold_pMOS, both FETs conduct the signal, though with the nMOS passing lower voltages better while the pMOS passes higher voltages better.
+For voltages less than Vneg − Vthresold_pMOS, the nMOS conducts alone.
+For voltages greater than Vpos − Vthresold_nMOS, the pMOS conducts alone.

 The voltage limits for this switch are the gate-source, gate-drain and source-drain voltage limits for both FETs.
-Also, the P-MOS is typically two to three times wider than the N-MOS, so the switch will be balanced for speed in the two directions.
+Also, the pMOS is typically two to three times wider than the nMOS, so the switch will be balanced for speed in the two directions.

 Tri-state circuitry sometimes incorporates a CMOS MOSFET switch on its output to provide for a low-ohmic, full-range output when on, and a high-ohmic, mid-level signal when off.